25prabhu10/notes/docs/Concepts/AWS/AWS_CI_CD.md

   - All at once: quick but no healthy host, downtime.
 Good for dev
   - Custom: min healthy host = 75%
 - Failures:
-  - Instances stay in “failed state”
+  - Instances stay in "failed state"
-  - New deployments will first be deployed to “failed state” instances
+  - New deployments will first be deployed to "failed state" instances
   - To rollback: redeploy old deployment or enable automated rollback for failures
 - Deployment Targets:
   - Set of EC2 instances with tags